American Dart Rules and Scoring

 • Zero points for the dart in the blue

-The group of darts on the left was thrown at inning number Two.
+The group of darts on the right was thrown at inning number Two.
 The scoring for that group would be:

 • One point for the dart in the single